Travel Insurance for Hawaii

 Do I Need a Passport for Hawaii?

 No, passports are not required for U.S. citizens when traveling to Hawaii.
 However, U.S. citizens will still need an acceptable form of government-approved ID.
-Americans traveling to Hawaii should note that in late 2021 Real ID will be required, even when flying domestically.
+Americans traveling to Hawaii should note that in 2025 Real ID will be required, even when flying domestically.

 Non-U.S. citizens must present a valid passport with more than six months before its expiration at the time of entry.